aleMessoMale/sample-routing/readme.md

 Managed errors at the time of writing are:
-- Call to other versions return a "Version not Supported" error.
+- Call to channel different from web and mobile return a "Channel not Supported" error.
 - Uncorrect combinations of query string parameters (only one of them, not a number provided as a value, negative numbers and so on) return a "Parameter not supported"  error.
 - Credentials not correct for the Spring Security Authentication, returns a 401 Error.